London Air Travel » British Airways » BA100 »

 In 1999, a three year long effort by BA and American to secure regulatory approval for a joint-venture proved futile.
 In 2002, BA and American balked at US regulator demands to hand-over 224 weekly take off and landing slots to new competitors.

-In 2010, in spite of vociferous protests from Virgin Atlantic, which once again emblazoned its aircraft with “No Way BA/AA”, BA and American finally secured regulatory approval with relatively modest concessions.
+In 2010, in spite of vociferous protests from Virgin Atlantic, which once again emblazoned its aircraft with the slogan “No Way BA/AA”, BA and American finally secured regulatory approval with relatively modest concessions.

-After the launch of the joint-venture, BA has launched new services from London Heathrow to San Diego, Austin, San Jose, New Orleans, Nashville, Pittsburgh and Charleston.
-More routes are expected to follow.
+After the launch of the joint-venture, BA has progressively launched / relaunched new services from London Heathrow to San Diego, Austin, New Orleans, Nashville and Pittsburgh.

 Although many BA frequent flyers questioned the merits of the airline partnering with an airline that did used to have a significantly inferior in-flight product to BA, American has made significant investments to renew its fleet and upgrade its aircraft, particularly in business class and with the introduction of premium economy.

-Today, the joint-venture has given American Airlines and BA a very strong position in the US transatlantic market.
-The combined scheduling strength on major routes from London such as Chicago, Los Angeles and Miami has undoubtedly had an adverse effect on Virgin Atlantic.
+Today, the joint-venture has given American Airlines and BA a strong position in the transatlantic market.
+The combined scheduling strength on major routes from London such as Los Angeles and Miami has undoubtedly had an adverse effect on Virgin Atlantic.

-Further developments are expected with the possibility of American Airlines moving some flights into London Heathrow Terminal 5.
-American Airlines and BA will also co-locate at New York JFK Terminal 8 from 2022.
+Further developments are expected with American Airlines and BA co-locating at New York JFK Terminal 8 from December 2022.

 You can continue reading our 100 part series on the history of British Airways and its predecessor airlines Imperial Airways, BOAC and BEA in numerical order, by theme or by decade.